Curriculum and Rotations

 Research skills to further the body of knowledge in pediatric critical care medicine in clinical, laboratory, or translational research

 Rotations are scheduled in two-week to one-month blocks for the Pediatric Intensive Care Unit (PICU), and two-week to one-month blocks on the Pediatric Cardiac Intensive Care Unit (PCICU), depending on operating schedules.
-Trainees complete month-long formal rotations in anesthesiology and cardiothoracic (CT) surgery and we have established rotations in sedation and a skill-building rotation in peripherally inserted central catheter (PICC) lines.
+Trainees complete month-long formal rotations in anesthesiology and cardiothoracic (CT) surgery.
+We have also established rotations in sedation and a skill-building rotation in peripherally inserted central catheter (PICC) lines.
 Other rotations can be organized in consultation with the program director at the request of the fellow.

-Over three years of training, fellows spend 14 months on PICU/PCICU service, one month in CT surgery, one month in anesthesiology, and 17 months in research, with three months of vacation.
+Over three years of the pediatric critical care fellowship, fellows spend 14 months on PICU/PCICU service, one month in CT surgery, one month in anesthesiology, and 17 months in research, with three months of vacation.

-In order to balance the rigorous demands of medical intensivists, clinical training is spread across all three years of fellowship.
+In order to balance the rigorous demands of medical intensivists, clinical training is spread across all three years of the pediatric critical care fellowship.
 Trainees benefit from in-house attendings and bedside teaching in the combined PICU/PCICU.
 Trainees focus on formulating diagnoses and learning the management principals of medical and complex surgical conditions under the supervision of the attending.
-They acquire a skill base to coordinate care for patients in the PICU/PCICU with other members of multidisciplinary teams, such as physicians, nurses, nurse practitioners, social workers, respiratory therapists, physical therapists, etc. After fulfilling mandatory, skill-based competency requirements, trainees begin to participate in the transport of severely ill or injured children.
+They acquire a skill base to coordinate care for patients in the PICU/PCICU with other members of multidisciplinary teams, such as physicians, nurses, nurse practitioners, social workers, respiratory therapists, physical therapists, etc. After fulfilling mandatory, skill-based competency requirements, trainees begin to participate in the Pediatric Transport Program.

-As fellows progress in their training and demonstrate increasing competence, they earn increasing autonomy in the clinical setting.
-By the third year of training, the attending intensivist supervises the trainee in an indirect fashion, as appropriate to each trainee’s strengths.
+As fellows progress in their pediatric critical care fellowship and demonstrate increasing competence, they earn increasing autonomy in the clinical setting.
+By the third year of fellowship, the attending intensivist supervises the trainee in an indirect fashion, as appropriate to each trainee’s strengths.
 The senior fellow completes a formalized rotation as an “attending” in which he/she directs rounds, supervises residents and junior fellows, and performs all of the activities of an attending physician, with the attending physician maintaining necessary, yet remote, supervision.
-At the completion of the program, our trainees demonstrate independent ability in patient care, complete a research project or scholarly activity, and expand upon any adopted roles as a clinician-educator or clinician-administrator.
+At the completion of fellowship, our trainees demonstrate independent ability in patient care, complete a research project or scholarly activity, and expand upon any adopted roles as a clinician-educator or clinician-administrator.

 Fellows begin to teach residents and medical students during their first year of training.
 They also participate in the education of nursing and other staff.
 As training progresses, fellows acquire more teaching responsibilities for both groups.